The Rise And Fall Of World Of Beer

 While the company had grown quickly within several years of the first location opening, 2013 marked a time of major change for World of Beer as a franchise.
 A majority share of the company was bought by Paul Avery, who created a food and spirit program that would be met with some resistance.
 Some franchises were slow to accept these changes, causing the company to experience complications and disagreements from restaurant to restaurant.

-Although these issues did not spell immediate disaster for the company, the pandemic did.
+Although these issues did not spell immediate disaster for the company, the pandemic worsened the situation.
 World of Beer saw major financial losses, which caused 15% of its locations to remain closed even after the lockdowns ended.
-The downfall continued, with World of Beer shuttering its international locations entirely and officially filing for Chapter 11 bankruptcy.
+The downfall continued, with World of Beer shuttering its international locations entirely and officially filing for Chapter 11 bankruptcy to restructure its debts.
 The franchise isn't alone in its financial struggles, though, as other restaurant chains like TGI Friday's and Red Lobster filed for bankruptcy in 2024 as well.

 Recommended